isomerpages/moe-marisstellahigh/_admission/Admission (Secondary)/2024 Sec 1 Zoom Webinar and E Registration.md

 </tbody>
 </table>

-*Webinar Link will be made available via PG on 20 December 2023.*
+*Webinar link will be made available on 20 December 2023.*